WaiveCar/Waivecar/README.md

 ## Tips on

+### Finding things

+I (cjm) can't find any evidence of some UI builder that was used to manager the flow - I think it must have been done by hand.
+Anyway, the "routes" are in `js/config/app-states.js`.

 ### Making things run

 I (cjm) have had success using a usb cable to an android phone with `ionic run android`.
 Note that this doesn't rebuild things if you change code

+### Creating new things

+If you **add a controller** you have to put it in some giant enumerated list in `js/app.js`.
+This *could* have grabbed `*.js` but it doesn't and there may even be a dependency problem to doing so given the state of this thing, so just tack your new thing on at the end.

 ### Debugging